dustinpfister/blog_posts/_posts/threejs-box-helper.md

 layout: post
 categories: three.js
 id: 475
-updated: 2019-06-11 18:56:42
+updated: 2021-04-24 14:55:36
-version: 1.7
+version: 1.8
 ---

-In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help when it comes to debugging tasks with a mesh, or an Object3d instance.
+In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help when it comes to debugging tasks with a mesh, or anything else that inherits from the Object3d Class for that matter.

 The box can be moved and rotated just like many other objects in three js, and it can also be resized as well.
 So lets take a look at some quick examples of the box helper in three js.

 <!-- more -->